EOSC-Data-Commons/data-commons-mcp/README.md

 ### 🐳 Deploy with Docker

-Create a `.env` file with the API keys:
+Create a `keys.env` file with the API keys:

 ```sh
 MISTRAL_API_KEY=YOUR_API_KEY